Muukid/muGraphics/README.md

 ## Struct

-The struct `muTriangle` has several members:
+The struct `muTriangle` has the following members:

-* `muPoint p0`: the first point of the triangle.
+* `muPoint p0` - the first point of the triangle.

-* `muPoint p1`: the second point of the triangle.
+* `muPoint p1` - the second point of the triangle.

-* `muPoint p2`: the third point of the triangle.
+* `muPoint p2` - the third point of the triangle.

 All points are interchangeable and in no particular order; swapping two points with each other will have no visual effect.